erf-model/ERF/Docs/sphinx_doc/RegressionTests.rst

 ================

-There are currently 26 tests which are run as part of every PR. he CI tests use cmake and are based on the version of AMReX in the ERF submodule.
+There are currently 26 tests which are run as part of every PR.
+The CI tests use cmake and are based on the version of AMReX in the ERF submodule.

 In addition there are nightly tests that use GNUMake and use the current